-These titles and/or designations are required to immediately follow the College registrant's name as it appears on the Register.
+These titles and/or designations are required to immediately follow the College registrant's legal name as it appears on the Register.
 College registrants' highest academic degree or diploma (when listed) should precede their designation and/or title.
-College registrants may use their Indigenous names in addition to their name as it appears on the Register.
-College registrants may choose to include an optional one-line description of their area of limited practice or areas of focus following their name, designation and/or title.
+College registrants may choose to include an optional one-line description of their area of limited practice or areas of focus following their legal name, designation and/or title.